 Make singleton room bookings attractive

 Most hospitality businesses charge by the room rather than by the guest.
-Since you know that you’re going to get more single travelers in the near future, consider trying a lower price for them.
+Since you know that you’re going to get more single travellers in the near future, consider trying a lower price for them.
 Airbnb follows these guidelines, so if you hold out for a higher price, you could well miss out.

 Be mindful of the dreaded single supplement, which will also drive solo guests away from your hospitality.
 Since solo travel in the hospitality business is becoming a bigger deal, the market is going to respond quite fast.
 Your competitors are likely to lower their room fee for singletons immediately once they catch on that you won’t.
 After all, solo travellers are going to boost revenue at the most important time of the year: the off-season.

 HolidayPirates, a company that sells cheap vacations, report that most solo bookings happen away from the holidays.
-This makes perfect sense, since people travelling single might be doing so to get away from the crowds.
+This makes perfect sense since people travelling single might be doing so to get away from the crowds.
 This means you should modify your business practices to take this into consideration and consider the solo travel market for your SA business.

 If you would like more tips on how you can increase your direct bookings, then please reach out.
 I have a free 5 step blueprint on how you can cut down on commission costs and increase your heads on beds.
 Go to boostly.co.uk/5steps